3 Tips to Measure & Compare Dental Network Size

 Sources: Netminder (September 2018); Delta Dental Plans Association internal data (Q2 2018)

-We contract directly with all dentists in our networks – no part of our networks are leased from outside sources.
+We contract directly with all dentists in our networks – no part of our networks is leased from outside sources.
 Our Professional Relations staff have relationships with each dentist, which builds long-term loyalty and improves our ability to set fees.
 Because Delta Dental of Arizona owns and manages the networks directly, quality assurance programs and credentialing processes are always in place and dentists turnover is low at 0.34%.
-Our specialized expertise and experience establishing payment policies helps us build and maintain our networks with tremendous value for you.
+Our specialized expertise and experience in establishing payment policies help us build and maintain our networks with tremendous value for you.

 We deliver a high network utilization rate of 97% because of our unique dual networks.
 The Delta Dental PPO and Delta Dental Premier network work together to give Delta Dental of Arizona members the most options to choose a network dentist and take advantage of cost savings.